 UW–Madison offers greatly subsidized bus pass programs for eligible students and employees.
 Taking Madison Metro Transit to UW–Madison is easier and more convenient than you might think.
 With the variety of routes, catching a bus is less stressful—and better for the environment—than driving alone to campus.
 There are also fare-free campus bus routes, including routes 80, 81, 82 and 84.

-Madison is one of the five best cities for bicycling in the nation!
+Madison is one of the five best cities for bicycling in the nation and was recently named one of only eight Platinum-rated universities.
 Commuting by bike is a simple way to cut down on campus congestion, save money, and help preserve the environment.
 With more bicycle parking on campus than automobile parking, thousands of students, staff and faculty commute by bicycle to UW–Madison!

 Need a car occasionally?
 Carsharing is a great alternative to owning or bringing a car to campus.
 Zipcar, UW–Madison’s carsharing partner, provides cars that “live” on campus and around Madison.
 Vehicles are available by the hour or day, with gas and insurance included.
 Discounts on personal memberships for UW students, staff, faculty, and UW Health employees are available.
 For vehicle locations, membership information, and to sign up, visit the Zipcar website.

 Commuter Solutions has many other transportation options including:

 If you own an electric vehicle, you can park and charge in various locations across campus.

 Emergency Ride Home program